 Charging technologies, though improved, still haven’t leveled the playing field with fossil-fueled counterparts.
 The typical home charger can only muster a full charge every 6-8 hours; and fast chargers in the wild can cut that to just a couple of hours (Tesla’s Supercharger technology cuts the full-charging time to just 30 minutes).
 New battery-charging technologies are being tested that will reduce the charging time to 15 minutes, but it’s important to note that both battery and charging infrastructure will have to be modified to deliver the benefits.

 This is a function of several factors – improved battery technology as well as government rebates and tax credits certainly will help, but consumer adoption will have the biggest downward pressure on price.
 It’s truly a chicken-and-egg paradigm – volume will ultimately drive discounts.
 Consider that the major manufacturers are spinning out millions of gas-powered cars each year – if BEV sales comprise only a small percentage of that total, you have to pass along more of the manufacturing and research charges to the consumer.

 That said, more than half of US BEV sales in 2018 were racked up by one car model – the Tesla Model 3.
 This car managed to double the market while only being out for half the year.
 What drove its sales success was its increased range – up to 300 miles on a charge – for a price, around $40,000, that was in the ballpark for most luxury sedan consumers.

 Are you looking to better understand the wants and needs of the potential BEV-buying public?
 We are continuing to do innovation research in electrification consumer wants, and always happy to help.
-Reach out to me, Artem Violety, and I will be happy to discuss any questions you may have and how Escalent can help you reach your stakeholders.
+Click below to send us a note and we will be happy to discuss any questions you may have and how Escalent can help you reach your stakeholders.